jhannes/identity-fun/EXERCISE.md

    * `export CLIENT_ID=<value from Google API Console>`
    * `echo "https://accounts.google.com/o/oauth2/v2/auth?scope=profile+email+openid&response_type=code&redirect_uri=$REDIRECT_URI&client_id=$CLIENT_ID"`
    * Open the resulting URL in a browser
-7. *Don't panick*: Complete the login sequence in the browser.
+7. *Don't panic*: Complete the login sequence in the browser.
 You will be redirected to https://my.example.com _which is an invalid web site_.
 That's fine!
 8. Copy the `code` query parameter from your browser.
 You need to do execute an HTTP POST request to Google, for example using cUrl:
    * `export REDIRECT_URI=https://my.example.com/oauth2callback` # Or your own value
    * `export CLIENT_ID=<value from Google API Console>`